eltrompetero/armed_conflict_avalanche/README.md

 To run the notebook, please follow these steps:

-1. Clone the private repository:
+1. Clone this specific branch of the repository:

     ```
     $ git clone --branch PNAS_Nexus_2023 https://github.com/eltrompetero/armed_conflict_avalanche.git